 Enter as much information as possible about the screen.
 It’s particularly important to set the size, aspect ratio, and height off the floor.
 Again, this will be the starting point, and later modules will help adjust this if needed.

-When you are done filling in this screen, tap Done in the upper left.
+When you are done filling in this information, tap Done in the upper left.
 You can come back later and make changes and additions if needed.

 Project Management

-Before we get into the actual project, let’s take a look at managing your projects.
+Before we get into the actual project, let’s take a look at how managing your projects works.

-You can Edit, Delete, or Duplicate a project by tapping it to select it (it will be highlighted in yellow) and tapping the appropriate button on the bottom of the screen.
+You can Edit or Delete a project by going back to the list of projects and tapping it to select it (it will be highlighted in yellow) and then tapping the appropriate button on the bottom of the screen.
 You cannot undo a delete, so make sure you really want to delete it.

 Groups